-Fell free to read the above mandates but if you want my two cents, it’s combination of “we realize folks aren’t very good at security” and “we’re gonna shuffle the deck chairs on the Titantic to see if we can make people a little more comfortable.”
-The following information comes from the NIST 800-37 Revision 2 RMF.
+Feel free to read the above mandates, but if you want my two cents, the changes are a combination of, “We realize folks aren’t very good at security,” and, “We’re gonna shuffle the deck chairs on the Titanic to see if we can make people a little more comfortable.”

 Objectives of the NIST 800-37 Risk Management Framework

 There are seven major objectives for this update: